spookylukey/django-views-the-right-way/source/preconditions.rst

 repeating.
 You can have two mixins that work perfectly apart, but fail together.
 To be sure that they do compose, you have to **know the implementation**.
-Further, it's entirely possible that when you first put them together there is no issue, but a later change means they fail start failing in the worst possible way — **silently**.
+Further, it's entirely possible that when you first put them together there is no issue, but a later change means they may start failing in the worst possible way — **silently**.

 This is a horrible way to write software!
 As much as possible, we should choose